sonniebailey/sonniebailey.github.io/about-content copy.md

 * Some clients have thought more concretely about the strategy for giving to causes they care about, including aligning their giving with the true values and beliefs, and also focusing more on effectiveness.

 * Some clients start to appreciate the value and importance of insurance.
 Others realise that they have more insurance than necessary, and that some or many of their insurances are less about managing risk and more about upside benefits.

+Some discussions centre more narrowly about a specific decision or set of decisions.
+But even with these conversations, these decisions are contextualised within the broader scope of their situations.
+Some conversations are more narrowly about financial products.
+But again, these conversations are contextualised within the bigger picture, and are only discussed after stepping back and determining whether financial products are appropriate in the first place, and this is the appropriate level of granularity for the conversation.

 #### What do we cover in our conversations?
 What sorts of questions do you ask?